Caylee Cowan: Career

 Cowan made her film debut playing the character of Jan in the American romance 1950s period drama Sunrise in Heaven, in an adaptation of Jan Gilbert Hurst's book His Sunrise My Sunset.
 The movie was released on Netflix on April 1, 2020.

 In 2021, Cowan went on to appear in the indie horror thriller Incision (film), as Becca Landry.
 That same year, Cowan played a supporting role of Kathy Barnes in the action comedy horror Willy's Wonderland acting alongside Nicolas Cage in an ensemble of teen actors.

 In 2022, Cowan was cast in a lead role in the independent romantic thriller Frank and Penelope, as Penelope, "a doe-eyed femme fatale".
 The film, which also includes Kevin Dillon, Lin Shaye, and Johnathon Schaech in the cast, was the directorial debut of actor Sean Patrick Flannery.
 Cowan and the cast attended the world premiere of the movie at the Riviera International Film Festival, and the screening at the Cannes Film Festival.

 In 2023, Cowan appeared in a supporting role as Farrah Lee in the biographical musical drama, Spinning Gold, and in a supporting role as Felicity in the science fiction thriller, Divinity, directed by Eddie Alcazar and produced by Steven Soderbergh which premiered on opening night at Screamfest Horror Film Festival and was in competition at Sundance Film Festival.
 She is a co-executive producer on Robert Rodriguez's action-thriller, Hypnotic, which screened at the South by Southwest film festival.

 Cowan was cast as Christina Christmas in the movie Holiday Twist, directed by Stephanie Garvin, which was released in December 2023.

 In August 2024, she was cast as Casey Spencer in Mother and Me.

 Personal life

-Caylee has been dating actor Casey Affleck since November 2021.
+Cowan has been dating actor Casey Affleck since January 2021.